 Watering in winter

-Just water your plant as much as possible just to keep the soil moist.
+Just water your plant to keep the soil moist.
+If you are from Central or North Florida, reduce watering in winter significantly.

 Watering in summer and spring